Coronavirus Disease 2019 (COVID-19) Updates

 - In partnership with the OPC, City of Rochester staff are calling seniors within Rochester to check on their well-being.
 The City advises seniors: DO NOT GIVE OUT PERSONAL OR FINANCIAL INFORMATION.

 - City Events and Activities Updates:

-- All other public meetings are cancelled through April 13th.
-Additionally, the City is postponing the State of the City (re-scheduled date TBD); and cancelling the Rochester Heritage Day Event
+- All other public meetings will be virtual through April 30th.
+Additionally, the City is postponing the State of the City (re-scheduled date TBD); and has cancelled the 2020 Rochester Heritage Day Event.

 - Information regarding virtual meeting access can be found at www.rochestermi.org/virtual